Increase your confidence

 - Day 2: 8am to 5pm (estimated).
 Knowledge Development, Scenario dives (day 2)

 All equipment is included in the course cost with the exception of mask, snorkel, boots, fins and SMB (safety sausage) and spool.
 These items are considered to be personal items.
 For comfort, hygiene and safety reasons many students either already have these, or prefer to buy their own.
 Our professional staff can help you to find equipment that fits properly and suits your requirements.
-Alternatively, these items can all be rented ($25 for mask, snorkel, boots and fins, $25 for SMB and spool) for the duration of the course.
+Alternatively, these items can all be rented for $50 ($25 for mask, snorkel, boots and fins, $25 for SMB and spool) for the duration of the course.
 We also recommend that students have their own compass and knife for the Rescue Diver Course.

 To book your course online simply select your start date and follow the prompts.
 You can also book by phone with credit card details or drop into the Dive Centre to book in-store.
 Payment is made at time of booking to secure your place and receive your PADI e-Learning access code - that way you can get started straight away!